Skip to main content

 Savings Plan coverage alert

 Set a threshold at the coverage percentage you want to maintain (e.g., alert when coverage drops below 80%).
 Use a 7-day rolling window to smooth out daily fluctuations.
 This same approach works for other ratio-based alerts.
-You can divide infrastructure cost by active user count (from an external usage metric) to track marginal cost per user and alert when it rises above a target.
+You can divide infrastructure cost by active user count from an external usage metric to track marginal cost per user and alert when it rises above a target.
 Or compare against on-demand cost to monitor how much your commitments are saving over time.

 Example: period-over-period cost spike alert

 A hard spending cap catches runaway costs, but gradual week-over-week increases can slip under a fixed threshold for months.
 A period-over-period alert catches these trends early.
-To set one up, create a cost alert and select increases by more than from the threshold mode dropdown.
-Enter the change limit as a dollar amount or switch to % for a percentage-based rule.
-Choose the evaluation period (daily, weekly, or monthly), and Costory compares each window to the same calendar-aligned period immediately before it.
+To set one up, create a cost alert and select a relative change trigger condition.
+Enter the change limit as a dollar amount or percentage.
+Choose the evaluation period, and Costory compares each window to the relevant prior period.
 For example, to detect a weekly spend increase greater than 15%:

 1. Set the mode to increases by more than